Who wants to be kicking themselves later for missing the chance to buy discounted Colorado real estate right now?

 Distressed Property: both short sales and foreclosures are “distressed.”
 Other situations might include pre-foreclosure or a scenario where the payments are up-to-date on the home, but the owner is in a state of financial duress.
 They will ultimately lose the home to foreclosure.

 How are Realtors involved?
 Because short sales, foreclosures and distressed homes are listed through services, these listing services have added search tools enabling agents to easily locate a large variety of distressed homes for their clients.
-The agent’s commission is already included in the low sales price in nearly all cases.
-Therefore, the cost to you for having representation in these challenging purchases is NOTHING.
+The agent’s commission is already included in the low sales price in the vast majority of cases.

 What kind of shape are the homes in?
 Conditions of these Colorado properties run the gambit.
 Just because a home is being offered as a short sale does not mean it is in bad condition.
 A short-sale home might be virtually new and in near-perfect shape, but this is the exception.
 Many short sales can be rated as good to fair.
 A home in foreclosure is another case entirely.
 Generally, there has been light or (more often) moderate abuse of the property.
 Severe abuse of the home by the previous residents is common.